kgorman/ASP_examples_repository/60_seconds_to_connector/README.md

 $ mongosh $HOST --tls --authenticationDatabase admin --username $USERNAME ./connector.js
 ```

-You should now see database changes being propogated over into kafka topics, one topic per collection name!
+You should now see database changes being propagated over into kafka topics, one topic per collection name!
 If you want to stop/change/restart the connector at any time run `sp.connector01.stop()` and change the definition in `connector.js` and restart it using `sp.connector01.start()`.